aimlapi/ambassador-program/README.md

 * Develop code samples and tutorials for common API use cases
 * Collaborate with our technical writing team to maintain consistency

-### Rewards:
+### 💰Rewards:💰

 * $50-$250 per accepted contribution, based on complexity and impact
-* Credit as a contributor in our official documentation
+* Credit as a contributor to our official documentation
 * "Documentation Champion" badge on our platform
 * Opportunity to shape the learning experience for our API users